thoolihan/python_with_make/README.md

 # Python with Make
-Simple project to see how to setup python with make, especially when using virtual environments
+Simple demo project showing how to use python virtual environments with make

 If you're using as an example, you probably want to look at the [Makefile](Makefile)